MAY 19th, 2022

 These investment bankers or intermediaries will have more experience in how the information within should be structured and communicated.
 Importantly, if hired by the company to do so, they can also share the information with the network of investors.

-There is some confusion around the different types of investment memorandum used by business, owing to the different names given to the document.
 These names give the impression of different documents, but in truth, there is no difference between a Private Placement Memorandum (PPM), Offering Memorandum (OM), or an Information Memorandum (IM).
 All are simply synonyms for the same document.

 In essence, both markets are extremely similar, although there tend to be stricter criteria around disclosures for prospectuses than memorandums.

-Purpose of investment Memorandum
+Purpose of Offering Memorandum

 This means that the document is essentially a business plan aimed at investors.
-This doesn’t mean that the investment memorandum is an advertisement for the company; rather, it should seek to inform investors in an objective and detailed manner about the company.
+This doesn’t mean that the offering memorandum is an advertisement for the company; rather, it should seek to inform investors in an objective and detailed manner about the company.

 This benefits investors in several ways: